kamilkisiela/apollo-angular/docs/source/typescript.md

 title: TypeScript
 ---

-You can take an advantage of using TypeScript.
+You can take an advantage of using TypeScript with `apollo-angular`.

 <h2 id="generic-types">Generic types</h2>

+Every result of GraphQL query is a type of [`ApolloQueryResult`][ApolloQueryResult].
+It means that the actual data lives under `data` property.
+The default type of that property is just a simple object, but you can easily change it.

-Every `ApolloQueryResult` has a generic type that you can specify when using methods to manipulate the data.
+To add an interface to the result, just specify a generic type when using methods like `watchQuery`, `mutate` and more.

-For example, let's take a look at `watchQuery` method:
+For an example, let's take a look at one of them:

 ```ts
 interface User {